Wyn Enterprise User Guide

-Wyn Enterprise: Preview Dashboard
+Preview Dashboard

 Wyn Enterprise has an in-built Dashboard Viewer that allows you to preview the dashboard any time you want.
-The Dashboard Viewer also provides you with a variety of additional features that can help you to analyze your data more effectively.
+The Dashboard Viewer also provides you with a variety of additional features that can help you analyze your data more effectively.

-The Dashboard Viewer can be Standard or Lite, which is controlled in the Dashboard Settings in the Admin Portal.
+The Dashboard Viewer can be Standard or Lite, which is controlled in the Dashboards Settings in the Admin Portal.
 You can also control this setting in the Dashboard Designer in the Inspector panel as described in this article - Switch to Lite Viewer.
 This panel is displayed on the right and contains the Default Viewer property under the General settings.

 To Preview a Dashboard